asianamericancv19archiveproject/cv19archiveprojectdata/README.md

 # The Asian American CV19 Archive Project: GitHub Data Repository
-The github repository for www.asianamericancv19archiveproject.org is divided into the following folders:
+The github repository for the Asian American archive project (http://aacv19projectv2.azurewebsites.net/) is divided into the following folders:

 <ul>
   <li><b>datafiles</b>: This directory contains the main index JSON file of all content data that is currently being archived.</li>